Ellen Leitinger

 Additionally, I spent 2 years employed by the university as a Physics Laboratory Assistant, which also required me to assemble a wide range of experiments for first, second and third year physics courses, with each course requiring 3-5 different experiments per semester.
 During my honours degree I was also elected Communications Officer of the University of Queensland's Physics Club: PAIN, focusing on the organisation and advertising of weekly physics-related campus events and the annual stargazing retreat: Astrocamp.

 I was born in outback Australia, in a small town called Alice Springs.
 Due to the low levels of light pollution in central Australia, the night sky was bright and full of stars.
-There wasn't much to do in this small desert town, so my childhood and teenage years were spent laying in the sand at night and staring at the sky, which sparked my passion for astronomy.
+There wasn't much to do in this small desert town, so during my childhood and teenage years I took every opportunity to lay in the sand at night and stare at the stars.
 It's been my dream for a very long time to make a career out of looking up at the night sky ~✧

-Astrophysics isn't all I do!
+Astrophysics isn't all I do though!
 In my free time I love to go on adventures with friends and my 3 legged cat, Rae.
 I also love playing tennis, hiking and indoor climbing, as well as painting, baking desserts and adventuring in a Pathfinder campaign alongside my astrophysics friends!